 Severe Nosebleed (Epistaxis)

-Nosebleeds, called epistaxis, are common problems that usually stop on their own or are easily treated in a medical environment.
-Some people, though, have more severe episodes of bleeding and require additional treatment.
+Nosebleeds, also known as epistaxis, are common issues that usually resolve on their own or are easily treated in a medical environment.
+For some patients, nosebleeds can be severe enough that further treatments are needed.
 At Mount Sinai, we have experience handling these cases of epistaxis.

 Severe episodes of nosebleeds can be caused by: